 Step 4: Check the Developer tab on the right side.
 Once you select the options click on OK.

-If you are searching for the VBA code and you got it, the first thing you need to do is go to Developer tab and click on Visual Basic.
+To write vba code, first thing you need to do is go to the Developer tab and click on Visual Basic.

 You can also press the excel shortcut key “ALT + F11” to open the Visual Basic.